-Aeon Horror is insured to run events and we take our responsibilities seriously.
+Aeon Horror is insured to run events.
 We want players to enjoy themselves, we want Refs to enjoy themselves, and we want the venue owners to be left with a positive impression.

 The Event Attendance Form for Weekend Events

 As part of the sign-up process for weekend events, players will be given an Event Attendance form to fill in.
 This will ask for basic information like contact details and next of kin in case of emergencies.
 It will also ask for information concerning dietary requirements and any health concerns you feel that we ought to be aware of.
 Anything relating to your personal, medical information will be passed onto the First Aiders (with your permission), and whoever is responsible for catering will be given your dietary requirements.
 We’ll keep in touch with you throughout to make sure you’re okay with any arrangements.

 Pre-Game Briefs are delivered before every event regardless of the experience level of participants.
 They last approximately 1 hour and involve the Ref team giving a high level overview of the system and mechanics, relevant information about the setting, and a pre-amble to the game itself.
 It is a good opportunity for players to ask questions.
 During the Brief, you’ll also be given a System crib sheet which you can keep on you throughout the game as a reminder.

 We know that in order to have a good game, players need to be well rested and well fed.
 If we want to go down the full on sleep-deprived, uncomfortably-hungry game route, we will broadcast that well in advance.
 It’s not the sort of thing that, in our experience, players respond well to without warning!